-- Capital conservation buffer: set at (i) 1.25 per cent from 1 January 2017 to 31 December 2017, (ii) 1.875 per cent from 1 January 2018 to 31 December 2018, and (iii) 2.5 per cent from 1 January 2019 (pursuant to Article 129 of the CRD IV and Part I, Title II, Chapter I, Section II of Circular No. 285, as amended in October 2016); - Counter-cyclical capital buffer ("CCyB"): set by the relevant competent authority between 0% 2.5% (but may be set higher than 2.5% where the competent authority considers that the conditions in the Member State justify this), with gradual introduction from 1st January, 2016 and applying temporarily in the periods when the relevant national authorities judge the credit growth excessive (pursuant to Article 130 of the CRD IV and Part I, Title II, Chapter I, Section III of Circular No. 285).
-By a press release announced dated 23 September 2016, the Bank of Italy has set the CCyB at 0% for the fourth quarter of 2016; - Capital buffers for globally systemically important banks ("G-SIBs"): set as an "additional loss absorbency" buffer ranging from 1.0% to 3.5% determined according to specific indicators (size, interconnectedness, lack of substitutes for the services provided, global cross border activity and complexity); to be phased in from 1st January, 2016 (pursuant to Article 131 of the CRD IV and Part I, Title II, Chapter I, Section IV of Circular No. 285) becoming fully effective on 1st January, 2019; and - Capital buffers for other systemically important banks at a domestic level ("O-SIIs", category to which Intesa Sanpaolo currently belongs): up to 2.0% as set by the relevant competent authority (reviewed at least annually from 1st January, 2016), to compensate for the higher risk that such banks represent to the financial system) (pursuant to Article 131 of the CRD IV and Title II, Chapter 1, Section IV of Circular No. 285).
-By press release announced dated 30 November 2016, the Bank of Italy has identified Intesa Sanpaolo Group as O-SII authorised to operate in Italy in 2017, and has imposed on the Group a capital buffer for O-SII of 0.75%, to be achieved within four years according to a transitional period, as follows: at 0% from 1 January 2017, 0.19% from 1 January 2018, 0.38% from 1 January 2019, 0.56% from 1 January 2020 and 0.75% from 1 January 2021.
+Capital conservation buffer: set at (i) 1.25 per cent from 1 January 2017 to 31 December 2017, (ii) 1.875 per cent from 1 January 2018 to 31 December 2018, and (iii) 2.5 per cent from 1 January 2019 (pursuant to Article 129 of the CRD IV and Part I, Title II, Chapter I, Section II of Circular No. 285, as amended in October 2016);

+- Counter-cyclical capital buffer ("CCyB"): set by the relevant competent authority between 0% 2.5% (but may be set higher than 2.5% where the competent authority considers that the conditions in the Member State justify this), with gradual introduction from 1st January, 2016 and applying temporarily in the periods when the relevant national authorities judge the credit growth excessive (pursuant to Article 130 of the CRD IV and Part I, Title II, Chapter I, Section III of Circular No. 285).
+By a press release announced dated 22 September 2017, the Bank of Italy has set the CCyB (relating to exposures towards Italian counterparties) at 0% for the fourth quarter of 2017 - Capital buffers for globally systemically important banks ("G-SIBs"): set as an "additional loss absorbency" buffer ranging from 1.0% to 3.5% determined according to specific indicators (size, interconnectedness, lack of substitutes for the services provided, global cross border activity and complexity); to be phased in from 1st January, 2019 (pursuant to Article 131 of the CRD IV and Part I, Title II, Chapter I, Section IV of Circular No. 285) becoming fully effective on 1st January, 2019.
+Based on the most recently updated list of globally systemically important insurers ("G-SIIs") published by the Financial Stability Board ("FSB") on 21 November 2017 (to be updated annually), the Issuer is not a global systemically important bank ("G-SIB") and does not need to comply with a G-SII capital buffer requirement (or leverage ratio buffer); and - Capital buffers for other systemically important banks at a domestic level ("O-SIIs", category to which Intesa Sanpaolo currently belongs): up to 2.0% as set by the relevant competent authority (reviewed at least annually from 1 January, 2016), to compensate for the higher risk that such banks represent to the financial system) (pursuant to Article 131 of the CRD IV and Title II, Chapter 1, Section IV of Circular No. 285).
+By press release announced dated 30 November 2016, the Bank of Italy has identified Intesa Sanpaolo Group as O-SII authorised to operate in Italy in 2017, and has imposed on the Intesa Sanpaolo Group a capital buffer for O-SII of 0.75%, to be achieved within four years according to a transitional period, as follows: at 0% from 1 January 2017, 0.19% from 1 January 2018, 0.38% from 1 January 2019, 0.56% from 1 January 2020 and 0.75% from 1 January 2021.